Alfresco/alfresco-ng2-components/docs/content-services/components/search-filter-chips.component.md

 ## Details

-The component UI uses dynamically chip based widgets to specify the search query and its options.
-It then uses the [Search Query Builder service](../services/search-query-builder.service.md) to build and execute the query.
+The component creates chip based widgets dynamically from default/selected search configuration.
+It uses [Search Query Builder service](../services/search-query-builder.service.md) to build and execute the query.

 ### Widget setting for chip layout